Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Vanda is a genus that is widespread across East Asia, Southeast Asia and New Guinea.
 Most are epiphytes but some few are terrestrials.
 The genus name is abbreviated as V. in horticultural journals.

-Vanda Orchids are non-toxic to both humans and pets.
-They are safe to grow indoors.
+No. Vanda Orchids are non-toxic to both humans and pets.
+They are safe for cats, dogs and other pets.

 Where to Buy

-If you are looking to add this beauty to your collection, Vanda Orchids are available online on Etsy (Link to Etsy).
+If you are looking to add this beauty to your collection, you may acquire Vanda Orchids from Etsy (Link to Etsy).

-To care for Vanda Orchid give it very bright light with 4-6 hours of direct sunshine, average warmth of 21-290C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with regular feeding during the growing season.
+To care for Vanda Orchid indoors, give it very bright light with 4-6 hours of sunshine, warmth of 21-290C, humidity of 60-70% and consistently moist, rich, well-drained orchids soil coupled with regular feeding in the growing season.

 Vanda Orchid